rust-qt/ritual/README.md

 First argument is the path to the source file.
 Output path will contain source files of the crate.
 C wrapper library will be placed in a subdirectory of the output directory.
 The converter will run "cargo test" and "cargo doc" on the crate to build and test it.

-If you have multiple versions of Qt on your machine (for example, obtained via online installer) and you want to build against a specific version, you can edit "local_overrides.json" file in the output folder to specify path to qmake.
-Delete all other files in the output folder to remove cached data.
+If you have multiple versions of Qt on your machine (for example, obtained via online installer) and you want to build against a specific version, modify PATH environment variable so that qmake command of the correct Qt version is available.

 ### Running from a build script